eJohnAtta/bookshelf-wp-full-plugin/README.md

 <h4> What next to add: </h4>

-Create embedded login and register form add options page to control the system
+Create embedded login and register form
+Add options page to control the system